Gitstar-OC/Python-Projects/README.md

 # Python-Projects
-The python projects that I have made for various tasks which are very useful in day to day life!
+The python projects that I have made for various tasks which are very useful in day to day life.